h-i-sutton/h-i-sutton.github.io/_posts/2019-05-05-TacOps_Podcast_Covert-Shores.md

 ---

 **Tac Ops podcast with Covert Shores**[![](/images/Icon_Bluesky.jpg)](https://bsky.app/profile/covertshores.bsky.social)

-Submarine veteran and speaker, [Eric Moreno](https://twitter.com/KingNeptune767) has joined up with [Covert Cabal](https://twitter.com/CovertCabal) to produce a new pod cast.Was a pleasure to join Eric and Greg last week.
+Submarine veteran and speaker, [Eric Moreno](https://twitter.com/KingNeptune767) has joined up with [Covert Cabal](https://twitter.com/CovertCabal) to produce a new pod cast.

+Was a pleasure to join Eric and Greg last week.
 The mammoth 1 hr 45 min session has been uploaded to youtube.

 We discussed the recent launch of the new Russian ‘super submarine’ [Belgorod]({% post_url 2019-10-18-Spy%20Subs%20-Project%2009852%20Belgorod %}), and the [Poseidon]({% post_url 2019-02-22-Poseidon_Torpedo %}) Inter-continental autonomous torpedo it will carry.
 And the [Harpsichord (Klavesin) AUV]({% post_url 2019-03-30-Harpsichord_AUV %}) and [Losharik]({% post_url 2021-07-18-Spy%20Sub%20-%20Project%2010831%20Losharik %}) deep-sea station.
 Will the Poseidon role contradict and compromise the seabed warfare mission and vice-versa?